Welcome to the Garden

-Our food forest permaculture garden will respect the land while increasing our collective food security and food sovereignty.
-Produce grown is given to the food programs serving those in need in our community; to support our food literacy activity; and then for community food celebrations.
-The community has told us that they want a garden based on commons design principles guided by the eight design principles for sustainable management of Common Pool Resources, developed by Nobel laureate Elinor Ostrom.
+The community told us they want a garden based on commons design principles guided by the eight design principles for sustainable management of Common Pool Resources, developed by Nobel laureate Elinor Ostrom.

-The demolishment of the late Riley Park Community Centre in 2012 foresaw a rising need for an alternative community gathering point.
-As such, the approval of Vancouver Parks Board to proceed with the development of a community garden at Riley Park on the corner of 30th and Ontario received many positive recognitions from the local community.
+The demolishment of the Riley Park Community Centre in 2012 saw a need for an alternative community gathering point.
+As such, the approval of Vancouver Parks Board to proceed with the development of a community garden was well received from the local community.
 We gathered a group of dedicated and enthusiastic volunteers with diverse experience in horticulture, landscape architecture, art, and soil science to work on the creation of the community garden, which is now known as the “Riley Park Community Garden.”

 The community garden encompasses an area of 1065m2, spanning the width of Riley Park along East 30th Street, extending approximately 30m along Ontario Street and is bounded on the South.
 The dimensions of the garden are roughly 50m from East to West and 30m from North to South.